-To celebrate my cookbook’s upcoming release, I made candy shaped sugar cookies!
+To celebrate my beloved candy cookbook, I made candy shaped sugar cookies.
 This is not a recipe in the book.
-Rather, it’s a simple sugar cookie recipe that I’ve shared on my blog before.
-Surely you’ve tried them, right?
-This is my go-to recipe when I want to make festive cookie cutter cookies for holidays, parties, and other events.
-Soft centers, crisp edges, flat surface, simple ingredients, easy to decorate, and the cookie dough holds its shape when baked.
+Rather, it’s my favorite sugar cookie dressed up for the cookbook celebration.
+The sugar cookies recipe is my go-to recipe when I want to make festive cookie cutter cookies for holidays, parties, and other events.
+They have soft centers, crisp edges, a flat surface for decorating, simple ingredients, and the cookie dough holds its shape when baked.

 This is a sugar cookie recipe you need to try.

-So, let’s get back to making this candy inspired recipe.
-This cookie dough is very simple.
-Butter, flour, sugar, egg, and not much else.
-Make sure your butter is not melted in the slightest.
-You should be able to press your finger into the stick of butter and make an indent easily, without your finger sliding anywhere.
-Firm, but not cold.
-Lightly softened is what you should go for.
-I let mine sit out at room temperature for 45 minutes.
-See a helpful visual of perfectly softened butter in this post.
+The cookie dough comes together with easy ingredients like butter, flour, sugar, 1 egg, and not much else.
+Make sure you use proper room temperature butter and that it’s not melted in the slightest.
+You should be able to lightly press your finger into the stick of butter and easily make an indent without your finger sliding anywhere.

-The cookie dough will be thick, slightly sticky, and crumbly.
-Very important: This sugar cookie dough requires 1 hour of chilling.
-Once the sugar cookie dough is prepared, divide it in half, shape into balls, and then roll into two flat rectangles – about 1/4 inch thickness each then chill.
+The cookie dough will be thick, slightly sticky, and a little crumbly.
+Very important: This sugar cookie dough requires 1-2 hours of chilling.
+Once the sugar cookie dough is prepared, divide it in half, shape into balls, then roll each to about 1/4 inch thickness before chilling.

 Chilling is mandatory for 2 reasons:

 - Keeps the butter cold to help prevent spreading.

 - Gives the gluten in the flour a chance to rest.